 The only difference between the two versions is the Taishang laojun version uses fenming ("evident" 分明) instead of suiran ("though" 雖然).
 In this case, the tone and content of the poem line up clearly with Jinpingmei and less so with the broader context of Taishang laojun.

 The models also mistakenly attributes the single quotation from the Western Chamber (Xixiang ji 西廂記) in the results to Jinpingmei.
 This quote appears in the midst of a song suite that is clearly a pastiche of the types of songs present in Western Chamber.
-This possibly because there are several Chinese characters that appear in characters' names:
+This is possibly because there are several Chinese characters that appear in characters' names:

 ...gold lamé curtains depicting mandarin ducks in the moonlight; And folding jade screens adorned with kingfishers enjoying the breezes of spring.
 The music of wedding bells, Will be accompanied with phoenix flutes and ivory clappers, Patterned cithara and phoenix pipes ((Roy, 2011), 432). 鴛鴦夜月銷金帳，孔雀春風軟玉屏。合歡令,更有那鳳簫象板錦瑟鷥笙。

 Despite a few clear misses, there are very few cases where this approach completely fails to identify a plausible earlier text for shared quotes that appear in earlier works, but individual cases still present some issues.
 The accuracy is interestingly variable when looking at different versions of the Water Margin.
-Most editions tend to sit relatively close to the decision border, with the 100 chapter edition being most likely to be mistaken for quoting Jinpingmei.
+Most editions tend to sit relatively close to the decision border, with the 100 chapter edition being the most likely to be mistaken for quoting Jinpingmei.
 This may point to valuable directions for future research: some editions may be closer to the one the author originally used, while others may have been produced after Jinpingmei and are in fact being influenced by it (although at this point this remains speculative).

 The complex results illustrated in this figure highlight that one cannot treat intertextuality in a naïve fashion and simply assume that the models will be infallible.
 The model can only tell us, based on the input vectors, which document a string appears most similar to, even when the actual origin of the quote might be represented elsewhere in the corpus.
 It makes sense to find ways of increasing the fidelity of the results.
 One option is to train a multi-class model that aims to ascribe each quote to a particular text within the corpus.
 While an important step to take eventually, this is not necessarily the best first approach.
 As the number of classes in a model increases, the more complex, and often less reliable, the model becomes.